The Man Who Would Be King

 Ben Macintyre, born in 1963 in England, is a renowned British author and journalist.
 He has a passion for writing about espionage, historical events, and extraordinary individuals.
 Macintyre’s gripping narratives and meticulous research have earned him recognition as one of the best non-fiction writers of his generation.
 Some of his other notable works include “Operation Mincemeat,” “Agent Zigzag,” and “The Spy and the Traitor.”

-The Man Who Would Be King: The First American in Afghanistan Summary:
+The Man Who Would Be King Book Review

 The Man Who Would Be King is the riveting story that inspired Kipling’s classic tale and a John Huston movie